-Firstly, use a thermometer!
+First, use a thermometer.
 People get cocky thinking they know when the oil is ready without using one, and this can have really gross results.
 If your oil is too cool, your donut will absorb more of it than it’s meant to and it’ll be a greasy, soggy, drippy mess.
 Too hot and you’ll end up with a burnt outside and a raw inside.

 Second, use a large enough pot to hold the oil you need to deep fry.
 If the oil is too close to the top of the pot, the addition of the donuts and the bubbling of the oil may result in fires and burns.
 Not sexy.

 Third, understand your oils.
 Different oils have different smoke points.
 This means that some oils can take the heat, while others are very sensitive to it and will start smoking and burning on you.
 Vegetable oil is great for frying.
 Other good options include peanut and grapeseed oil.